quanser/Quanser_Interactive_Labs_Resources/docs/source/Objects/basic_shapes.rst

 If you are using a large number of dynamic shapes, consider using :ref:`Widgets` instead.
-They have both limitations and additional features, but are more efficient when spawning large numbers of dynamic actors.
+They have both limitations and additional features, but widgets are more efficient when spawning large numbers of dynamic actors.

 See the :ref:`basicshapesTutorial` to get a better understanding of using basic shapes in Quanser Interactive Labs.